aerospike/kubernetes-operator/docs/Rack-Awareness.md

 Aerospike's Rack Awareness lets you set local storage and aerospikeConfig options.
 If you provide local storage for a rack, the rack will use this storage.
 Otherwise, common global storage will be used.

-In the following example, the aerospikeConfig is a patch which will be used for the rack and merged with the common global aerospikeConfig.
+In the following example, the aerospikeConfig is a patch which is used for the rack, and merged with the common global aerospikeConfig.

 ```yaml
   rackConfig: